Virtual Firm

 Posted by Douglas Sorocco at December 11, 2005 10:09 PM

-I like to do carpentry and woodworking – mainly old house rehab stuff but occasionally I am inspired to make a
+I like to do carpentry and woodworking – mainly old house rehab stuff but occasionally I am inspired to make a piece of furniture.

 A common adage is “measure twice, cut once” and it is one that while I try to remember it, I often forget and have to recut a piece of lumber.
 Acting without planning can definitely be expensive.